 Another school year has begun.
-The last time I had to prepare for a new school year was two years ago when my daughter was a senior in high school.
+The last time I had to prepare for a new school year was two years ago.
+My daughter was a senior in high school back then.
 And there really wasn’t much for me to do besides making sure she got up and ate breakfast before heading out the door.

 This time, I am participating as grandma or “mana” as my grandsons call me and it’s especially exciting because it’s my grandson Isaiah’s first year of school.
 Yes, dear reader, we have a pre-k student in the house.